dbeef/spelunky-psp/README.md

 * When posting a pull request, check if your change does not introduce any regression - test your feature on platforms that are supported.
 * When creating an issue, use provided template.
-* Extract level-generating code from Spelunky DS, making it as renderer-agnostic as possible, for potential reuse between Spelunky DS / Spelunky PSP.
-* Write tile renderer in OpenGL ES 1.3

 ### Copyrights